pedromorgan/website/src/docs/resources/inside-flutter.md

 existing layout.
 Typically, the amount of time spent in layout should scale more slowly than the number of render objects.

-Flutter performs one layout per frame, and the layout algorithm works in a single pass. _Constraints_ are passed down the tree by parent objects calling the layout method on each of their children.
+Flutter performs one layout per frame, and the layout algorithm works in a single pass.
+- _Constraints_ are passed down the tree by parent objects calling the layout method on each of their children.
-The children recursively perform their own layout and then return _geometry_ up the tree by returning from their layout method.
-Importantly, once a render object has returned from its layout method, that render object will not be visited again<sup><a href="#a1">1</a></sup>
+- The children recursively perform their own layout and then return _geometry_ up the tree by returning from their layout method.
+- Importantly, once a render object has returned from its layout method, that render  object will not be visited again<sup><a href="#a1">1</a></sup> >>
-until the layout for the next frame.
-This approach combines what might otherwise be separate measure and layout passes into a single pass and, as a result, each render object is visited _at most twice_<sup><a href="#a2">2</a></sup> during layout: once on the way down the tree, and once on the way up the tree.
+ - >> until the layout for the next frame.

+This approach combines what might otherwise be separate measure and layout passes into a single pass and as a result, each render object is visited _at most twice_<sup><a href="#a2">2</a></sup> during layout: once on the way down the tree, and once on the way up the tree.

 Flutter has several specializations of this general protocol.

 The most common specialization is `RenderBox`, which operates in two-dimensional, cartesian coordinates.
 In box layout, the constraints are a min and max width and a min and max height.
 During layout, the child determines its geometry by choosing a size within these bounds.
 After the child returns from layout, the parent decides the child's